Nadia Heng: Early life

-Heng is of a mixture of Chinese father and English mother parentage.
-She has a fraternal twin sister Natalie who was born a minute older than her.
+Heng was born in Port Dickson, Negeri Sembilan, to a Chinese father and English mother.
+She has a fraternal twin sister Natalie who was born a minute before her.
 Her father used to work in Port Dickson's hotel industry before his retirement and her mother is an administrator at a nursing home in England.
-Nadia has appeared in more than 20 TV commercials and print advertisements, among them jobs for Spritzer and Gintell.
+Heng has appeared in more than 20 TV commercials and print advertisements, among them jobs for Spritzer and Gintell.

 Personal life

-Heng graduated with a Degree in communications from Universiti Sains Malaysia in 2006 and used to work as a public relations manager.
+Heng graduated with a degree in communications from Universiti Sains Malaysia in 2006 and used to work as a public relations manager.
 She is now a professional emcee and host for some of the biggest brands.
 She loves reading, running, singing, swimming and travelling.
 She told the interviewer that her Personal Motto is ‘Life is a self-fulfilling prophecy.
 Learn to live, enjoy the moment.

-Nadia describes herself as a versatile, determined, sociable and diligent person.
+Heng describes herself as a versatile, determined, sociable and diligent person.
 She says that her future ambition is to have a successful accessories and clothing line.
-In college, Nadia received the best student award during her diploma in public relations.
-She is fluent in English, Mandarin, and Malay.
+In college, Heng received the best student award during her diploma in public relations.
+She is fluent in English, Mandarin Chinese, and Malay.

 Career

-Miss World Malaysia 2010

-Nadia competed in the Miss World Malaysia 2010 and won the title.
-She then represented Malaysia in the Miss World 2010 held in Sanya, China.
+Heng competed in the Miss World Malaysia 2010 and won the title.
+She then represented Malaysia in the Miss World 2010 held in Sanya, China, but was unplaced.

-Miss World 2010

-Nadia competed in the Miss World 2010 but was unplaced.
+Heng appeared in two Malay-language films in 2013: the action film Langgar and the romantic comedy Lemak Kampung Santan.
+In 2014 she became a co-host of the 8TV talk show G-Thang.
+She subsequently founded her own company Be Spoke to offer her services as a master of ceremonies.